top of page

 • Intuition

+Those emerge only when the system is reshaped around real users.
 This is why many clinics feel something is “off” even after extensive setup.
+They configured the system — but never redesigned it.

 Most clinics don’t recognize this problem during go-live.
+They recognize it months or years later when:

 • New staff take longer to onboard